 Orthopedics wasn’t his calling, however.

-He works primarily night shifts in the Emergency Department, while his wife, Dr. Lee Silkman, sees patients at LVMC: Physician Services.
+He primarily works night shifts in the Emergency Department, while his wife, Dr. Lee Silkman, sees patients at LVMC: Physician Services.
 They are the parents of two young sons.

 Dr. Trettin prefers emergency medicine because of the pace of the ER.
 He completed a one-year Emergency Medicine Fellowship at a Level 3 trauma center in Maine.